 You may think the food in Munich is all about beer and pretzels; after all this is the capital of Bavaria, where the dishes are hearty and the beer flows freely.
 In summer, what could be better than meeting up with friends in the biergarten for a weissbier under the shady chestnut trees?
 Perhaps you’ll wander through the Viktualienmarkt admiring the fresh produce, stocking up for a picnic in the Hofgarten or stopping to buy a bratwurst from a street food stall?

-But if you are wondering what to eat in Munich, be aware there’s also a more sophisticated and cosmopolitan side to the food scene in Munich, with plenty for foodies to enjoy.
-We visited Munich on a short break with Flybmi and can recommend where to eat in Munich for the most delicious German food.
+But if you are wondering what to eat in Munich, be aware there’s also a more sophisticated and cosmopolitan side to the Munich food scene, with plenty for foodies to enjoy.
+We visited Munich on a short break and can recommend where to eat in Munich for the most delicious German food.

 Where to eat in Munich – let’s start with the food at Munich Airport